ajrgodfrey/WriteR/ReadMe.md

 AJRG added Greek menu for insertion of Greek letters via LaTeX source and a few other menu items.
 AJRG altered some menu items to be submenus and continued to add more R markdown and LaTeX shortcuts.

+# 28 May 2016
+AJRG added some more R shortcuts.

 # Work to do